THET Africa Grants Programme 2020 – Delayed Presenting Clubfoot

 Increase the capacity of health workers (surgeons, physios, clinical officers) in surgical management of delayed presenting clubfoot in walking children, an underserved population.
 To do this, the project will develop and pilot a one-day training course and materials, train and mentor new trainers, and then roll-out the training course.
 The project aims to strengthen the workforce, improve surgical capacity, and improve both national and regional surgical training capacity for children with clubfoot and with clubfoot care for older children.

-We will develop a 1-day surgical training course on management of delayed presenting clubfoot.
-This will include
+We have developed a 1-day surgical training course on management of delayed presenting clubfoot.
+This involved:

 - A survey of the community of practice